liviaruegger/unity-terrain-exporter/README.md

       - `X:` (e.g., 98710.00m) — **For Unity's Terrain Size X**
       - `Y:` (e.g., 1209.00m) — **For Unity's Terrain Size Y** (elevation range)
       - `Z:` (e.g., 84500.00m) — **For Unity's Terrain Size Z**
-      - *Note: X and Z may differ if the image has rotation.
+      - *Note: X and Z may differ if pixels are not square (common after reprojection).
+This is normal and reflects the actual terrain dimensions.
 Values are only in meters if input is UTM.*
     * `Elevation Range:` showing Min/Max Height (for reference only)
     * If padding is detected, you'll see a warning message - this is normal and ensures accurate height calculations.